 Entrants will be required to submit a technical report which outlines their design, methodology for package deployment and operational and safety procedures.
 An oral presentation of the technical report information is also required and will be judged along with the other deliverables.

-Points will be awarded based on the mission performance including the accuracy of the drop, levels of autonomy, technical documentation, and the team performance in an oral presentation.
+Points are awarded based on the mission performance, video and technical report, and the team performance in an oral presentation.

 The mission will be conducted in two rounds.
 Each round the team will have 10 minutes to drop 2 medical packages as close as possible to the target.
 The team’s best 3 drops will be used in their score.